The Flask Mega-Tutorial Part I: Hello, World!

 $ mkdir microblog $ cd microblog

-If you are using a Python 3 version, virtual environment support is included in it, so all you need to do to create one is this:
+Support for virtual environments is included in all recent versions of Python, so all you need to do to create one is this:

 $ python3 -m venv venv